rlowden22/Project_4_LostNFound/README.md

 ## AI Usage

-We used Cursor AI pro , it is a generative AI tool that uses models like Claude-4-Sonnet, Gemini Pro 2.5 and GPT-4.1 depending on what user manually selects.
+-We used Cursor AI pro , it is a generative AI tool that uses models like Claude-4-Sonnet, Gemini Pro 2.5 and GPT-4.1 depending on what user manually selects.
-We used cursor AI to style our application.
+-We used cursor AI to style our application.
-Prompt: Please style the <screen-name>/<component-name> file and keep their custom css in separate files specific to their names.
+-Prompt: Please style the <screen-name>/<component-name> file and keep their custom css in separate files specific to their names.
 Keep the styling modern and it should look like a modern application.